eclipse-tractusx/item-relationship-service/charts/full-irs/README.md

 * Key Cloak service should run at port 4011
 * IRS service should run at port 8080
 * IRS frontend service should run at port 3000

-* Open localhost:3000 and click 'Login'
+Open localhost:3000 and click 'Login'
+Change the globalAssetId with a valid one
-* Click 'Build Data Chain' to start a new IRS job
+Click 'Build Data Chain' to start a new IRS job

 ## HELM